n3xus/ysnerruk-frontend/README.md

 This is a project for ELEC5619 course.
 Members contributed to the project are Kimbrian, Kirk, Ali, Edwin and Gubi.

 # Description
-This is an Angular 8 SPA.
-Currently the app offers no functionality
+This is an Angular 8 SPA

 # Recommended Setup
 - install yarn for your system (make sure `~/.yarn/bin` is on your `$PATH`.
 Not sure how this translates to Windows)